-The Center is dedicated to fostering the study of the many aspects – military, historical, political, social, economic, cultural – of the World War II era, as far as the Korean War.
+The Center is dedicated to fostering the study of the many aspects – military, historical, political, social, economic, cultural – of the World War II era, and including the post-war era leading up to the Korean War.

 We examine the political and military leaders who waged the war, provided its leadership, and made the peace; we also study those who served on the battlefields and the American home front.

-Our mission is to educate students, residents and friends about the war’s impact on world history, and in doing so, help future generations avoid armed conflict in the resolution of problems.
-The ultimate goal of The Center is to utilize the lessons learned from World War II to prevent the recurrence of global armed conflict in a world of sovereign states with increasingly divergent interests and desires
+Our mission is to educate students, residents, and friends about war’s impact on world history, and in doing so, help future generations avoid armed conflict as a means of solving problems.
+The goal of the Center is to use the lessons learned from World War II to prevent the recurrence of global armed conflict in a world of sovereign states with increasingly divergent interests and desires.

 The Center is a resource open to all.
-Our hours during the Spring Term:
+Our hours are:

 Check the options below for some of our current projects and services.